 Remedies Not Exclusive.
-Anything herein to the contrary notwithstanding, the rights, powers and remedies conferred upon Owner herein for the breach of Contractor’s obligations under this Contract shall not be exclusive, but shall be in addition to and concurrent with all other rights, powers and remedies available to Owner at law or in equity.
-Owner, at its option, may exercise any and all such rights or remedies either jointly, severally, independently, consecutively or concurrently.
-The failure of Owner to exercise any right, power or remedy hereunder with respect to any default shall not be deemed to be a waiver by Owner as to any remaining unexercised right or remedy or as to any subsequent default, or as to the default in question.
-Owner shall be entitled to collect from Contractor all costs and expenses (including, reasonable attorneys’ fees) incurred by Owner in connection with the enforcement of this Contract.
+Anything herein to the contrary notwithstanding, the rights, powers and remedies conferred upon Responsible Party herein for the breach of Contractor’s obligations under this Contract shall not be exclusive, but shall be in addition to and concurrent with all other rights, powers and remedies available to Responsible Party at law or in equity.
+Responsible Party, at its option, may exercise any and all such rights or remedies either jointly, severally, independently, consecutively or concurrently.
+The failure of Responsible Party to exercise any right, power or remedy hereunder with respect to any default shall not be deemed to be a waiver by Responsible Party as to any remaining unexercised right or remedy or as to any subsequent default, or as to the default in question.
+Responsible Party shall be entitled to collect from Contractor all costs and expenses (including, reasonable attorneys’ fees) incurred by Responsible Party in connection with the enforcement of this Contract.

 Loss or Damage Prior to Completion.
-Owner shall not be responsible for any loss or damage, however caused (even if arising from the active or passive negligence of Owner), to the materials, equipment or tools used or to be used by Contractor in the performance of the Services.
+Responsible Party shall not be responsible for any loss or damage, however caused (even if arising from the active or passive negligence of Responsible Party), to the materials, equipment or tools used or to be used by Contractor in the performance of the Services.

 No Assignment by Contractor.
-Contractor shall not, voluntarily or by operation of law, directly or indirectly (whether by merger or otherwise), assign, pledge, hypothecate, or otherwise transfer this Contract or any of Contractor’s rights, interests or obligations under this Contract, in whole or in part, without the prior written consent of Owner in its sole and absolute discretion, and any such purported assignment, pledge, hypothecation, or transfer without the prior written consent of Owner shall be null and void.
+Contractor shall not, voluntarily or by operation of law, directly or indirectly (whether by merger or otherwise), assign, pledge, hypothecate, or otherwise transfer this Contract or any of Contractor’s rights, interests or obligations under this Contract, in whole or in part, without the prior written consent of Responsible Party in its sole and absolute discretion, and any such purported assignment, pledge, hypothecation, or transfer without the prior written consent of Responsible Party shall be null and void.

 Concerning Subcontractors.